 • • •

-Author Bio: Written and reviewed by Sandip Roy —a medical doctor, psychology writer, happiness researcher.
-Founder of Happiness India Project, chief editor of its blog.
-Writes popular science articles on happiness, positive psychology, and related topics.
+Author Bio: Written and reviewed by Sandip Roy — medical doctor, psychology writer, and happiness researcher.
+Founder and Chief Editor of The Happiness Blog.
+Writes on mental well-being, happiness, positive psychology, and philosophy (especially Stoicism).

 √ If you liked it, please spread the word.